Utah water conservationists respond to U.S. government’s Colorado River sustainability plan

 “Almost two-thirds of the water used in the river is used in the lower division states,” Gene Shawcroft, Colorado Commissioner of Utah, told reporters.
 Utah is part of the upper basin states.

-“Those cuts are very small,” Zachary Frankel, Utah Rivers Council Executive Director, said.
+“Those cuts are very small,” said Zachary Frankel, Utah Rivers Council Executive Director.

-“We’ve been kind of ringing this bell for many, many years that we’re charging towards an unsustainable future for this resource,” Glen Canyon Institute Outreach Director Jack Stauss stated.
+“We’ve been kind of ringing this bell for many, many years that we’re charging towards an unsustainable future for this resource,” said Jack Stauss, Glen Canyon Institute Outreach Director.

 “We need to develop as many tools as possible to be able to handle the circumstances that we see going forward.
 We have unprecedented resources now,” Tanya Trujillo explained.
 The Assistant Secretary for Water and Science for the U.S. Department of the Interior told reporters that the Bipartisan Partisan Infrastructure Law and the newly signed Inflation Reduction Act will provide more than $12 billion to be used to address the drought in the western states.